ghostrider-05/vite-plugin-decap-cms/docs/src/guide/vitepress.md

 For each field the following data can be changed:

 - `hidden`: set to `true` to hide this field in the editor
+- `deleted`: do not include this field in the frontmatter and editor
 - all base field properties:
   - `label`
   - `required`